 The Battista is powered by a 120 kWh battery pack that is supplied by Rimac Automobili.
 In fact, the Battista is partially assembled at the same facility in Croatia as the Rimac Nevera.

 Its lithium/nickel/manganese/cobalt/oxide battery powers four unique motors that offer 1,900 horsepower, a top speed of 350 km/hr (~217 mph), and 2,300 Nm of torque.

 Furthermore, Automobili Pininfarina claims the Battista can travel 0-60 mph in under two seconds.
 Its battery range tops out at 500 km (~311 mi).

-Automobili Pininfarina has recently shared plans to produce 150 Battista vehicles for deliveries around the globe.
-Included in those 150 will be five… yes only five, Anniversario edition Battistas.
+in 2021 Automobili Pininfarina shared plans to produce 150 Battista vehicles for deliveries around the globe.
+Included in those 150 will be five… yes only five, Anniversario Edition Battistas.

 Each Battista Anniversario will offer the same performance, but with custom paint and wheels.
 According to its website:

 Each Battista Anniversario is hand-painted in Cambiano through one of the most complex painting processes in the world: the car needs to be disassembled and reassembled three times before it obtains its final stunning livery.
 The colour scheme is an homage to the Piedmont environment, where Battista ‘Pinin’ Farina worked and lived: Bianco Setriere, Grigio Antonelliano, and of course the Pininfarina signature colour, the Iconica Blu.

 This past August, Automobili Pininfarina teased the production-spec version of its Battista hypercar ahead of its official debut at Monterey Car Week.
 It was joined alongside the Battista Anniversario.

 To kick off 2022, the automaker announced expansions to its retail presence in the US, ahead of global deliveries of the Battista scheduled to begin the first half of this year.